People Are People

-"People Are People" is a song by English electronic music band Depeche Mode, released on 12 March 1984 as the lead single from their fourth studio album, Some Great Reward (1984).
-Recorded at Hansa Mischraum in West Berlin, it was the band's first top-20 single in the United States, peaking at number 13 on the Billboard Hot 100.
+"People Are People" is a song by British electronic music band Depeche Mode, released on 12 March 1984 as the lead single from their fourth studio album, Some Great Reward (1984).
+Recorded at Hansa Mischraum in West Berlin, it was the band's biggest hit to date: it hit number 1 in West Germany, was the first Top 20 single in the United States, peaking at number 13 on the Billboard Hot 100, and was their highest charting single in the UK to date, hitting number 4.

-Background
+Background and recording

-As with many Depeche Mode songs, the band members see different meanings in "People Are People".
-According to Martin Gore, the song is about racism.
-Alan Wilder adds that it could also be about war.

-"People Are People" was written by Gore, but the dancy, pop feel of the song may be credited to Alan Wilder.
-Wilder wrote the B-side, "In Your Memory".
-Each song has an extended remix, the "Different Mix" and the "Slik Mix" respectively (although the "In Your Memory" mix is often incorrectly called the "Slick Mix" or "Silk Mix").
-It was one of the first songs recorded for the album when sessions began at the Hansa Mischraum studio in January 1984.
+Depeche Mode had released their previous studio album, Construction Time Again in August 1983 and had followed up with a tour that ran from September through December that year, although the band played a variety of one-off shows through June 1984.
+Starting in December 1983, as their tour wrapped up, they started their recording sessions at Music Works Studios in North London.
+Their initial plan had been record the album in London before going back to West Berlin to Hansa Studios to mix and master the album, as they had done for Construction Time Again, but due to recording taking longer than planned (they had rented a room at Music Works only for a short time), most of the recording for the album actually took place at Hansa.
+The band wanted to shed the "teenybopper" image they'd acquired with the first album and early singles, and felt that the "big" sound produced at Hansa combined with their improved songwriting and image, they were starting to be taken more seriously as musicians.
+"People Are People" continued with the socially- and politically-conscious themes of their songs, as they had started on Construction Time Begins.
+According to songwriter Martin Gore, the song is about racism; Alan Wilder suggested that it could also be about war.

-"This was the first song of ours that made a dent, really, into popular radio", said Dave Gahan in 2017.
-"We were using all these tape loops to create rhythms and the technology was quite advanced, but it wasn't anything like it is today, the things that you can do.
+The song included heavy use of sampled sounds: samples included running water, doors creaking, and the sound of hitting an anvil, plus "everything from acoustic bass drums through to an airline hostess going through pre take-off drill".
+In 2017 Gahan elaborated: "We were using all these tape loops to create rhythms and the technology was quite advanced, but it wasn't anything like it is today [35 years later], the things that you can do.
 We used to go into studios, and the first thing we'd do, we'd ask where the kitchen was – literally for pots and pans and things that we could throw down the stairs, and record the rhythms they would make crashing around, and then make it into loops."